 Prior to joining CSH Law, Kara served as a staff attorney on an appellate court in Houston, Texas.
 There, she managed all aspects of complex civil and criminal appellate matters and drafted over 200 judicial opinions for court justices in six years.
 Because of this unique experience, Kara advises her litigation clients on effective trial strategies for successful appeals.

 Kara frequently presents on elder law issues to community organizations, churches, and neighborhood associations across Southeastern North Carolina.
 She is a prolific writer on legal issues affecting seniors.
-She is also a devoted mother, wife, daughter, and niece to all the important people in her life.
+She is also a devoted mother, wife, daughter, sister, and niece to all the important people in her life.